joellacarman/joellacarman.github.io/_posts/2018-03-01-novel-chart.md

 **Conclusion: Gone But Not Forgotten**

-Needless to say, this demo hit the reject pile.
+This demo hit the reject pile.
 I still include it in my collection of work because I think it's an interesting riff on the work already done by the UK Office for National Statistics.
 With more familiar measures or better explanation of the ones that are there, I think the approach could work.